Anton-tumurov/YouAreAnIdiot/README.md

 # YouAreAnIdiot
-This is a archive of youareanidiot.org / youdontknowwhoiam.org.
+This is an archive of youareanidiot.org / youdontknowwhoiam.org.

 !!!!
 This file uses Adobe Flash Player !!!!